top of page

 Beagle Trials: Pesticide Testing on Beagles

 Typically, researchers force-feed or apply pesticides to the beagles' skins for a year or more while monitoring their health.
+Researchers observe the animals for signs of toxicity, organ damage, and cancer risk.
+All in effort to determine the pesticide’s safety for human use and environmental exposure.
 Majority of the time, the results of animal testing do not always transfer well to people owing to physiological differences.
 They push for more contemporary, non-animal testing procedures.

 Sources: